ViSiON/3: An Experimental Take on BBS Networking

 But here’s the more interesting part: coordinators can delegate.
 Individual areas can have their own managers — other sysops who hold their own keypairs.
 The coordinator signs the NAL that says “this person manages this area,” and from that point on, the area manager can set policy, approve or deny which nodes carry their area, and handle their corner of the network without involving the coordinator for every decision.

-And if a coordinator disappears?
-The handoff protocol lives in the software itself.
+And if a coordinator wants to hand off the network cleanly, the handoff protocol lives in the software itself.
 A coordinator initiates a transfer from their sysop menu, the incoming coordinator redeems it from theirs, the NAL gets re-signed, and the network keeps running.
 No emails to send, no manual key distribution, no waiting for someone to update a nodelist somewhere.

 Area access control is another piece of this.
 Area managers can set their area to open (any subscribed node can carry it), approval-only (the manager vets each request), or closed (invite-only).
 Moderated spaces, topic-specific areas, regional networks… the same mechanism handles all of it, without requiring any special casing in the protocol.